nikolockenvitz/tools/README.md

   The window can also be controlled by the black bar in the middle.
   You can change the appearance so that you won't see title/close button/etc. of the window (toggle status with right click on black bar).
   The window can be moved with drag and drop (black bar) and supports "locking" (Ctrl+L, see lock.pyw).

+- troll

+  Whenever someone forgets to lock his/her computer you are supposed to do something funny and memorable so that he/she learns to lock the computer when going away.
+  This site is available on https://nikolockenvitz.de/troll and has links to some cool sites.
+  It's recommended to switch to fullscreen and then select one of the offered sites.

 - lock.pyw